Skip to Main Content

 Tapeworms

 These are flat, long, segmented parasites that attach to the walls of the small intestine.
-The Dipylidium canine species most commonly infect dogs, but several types are known to infect pets.
+The Dipylidium canine species most commonly infect dogs, but several types are known to infect other pets.
 Most pets get infected by swallowing a flea infected with the tapeworm, which can quickly happen while grooming or responding to flea bites.

 Heartworms

-How to Prevent Parasites in Dogs
+How Are Parasites Prevented in Dogs?

 Effective parasite control in dogs requires a multifaceted approach.
 Here are key strategies on how to prevent parasites in dogs: